rmarting/rmarting.github.io/_posts/2023-06-12-Improving-a-gh-repository.md

 ## References

-This blog post is my own summary about this process, but it was based from the content and experience of others sites, such as:
+This blog post is my own summary about this process, but it was based from the content and experience of others, such as:

 * [Stop writing your changelogs manually](https://tiagomichaelsousa.dev/articles/stop-writing-your-changelogs-manually)
 * [Release Drafter GitHub Action](https://github.com/marketplace/actions/release-drafter)